 Espresso literally means:

-(C) In Italian, the word espresso literally means “when something is forced out.”
-Check out the surprising way coffee helps you learn.
+In Italian, the word espresso literally means “when something is forced out.”
+And to make sure everyone is on the same page, the word is pronounced “es-press-o,” not “ex-spress-o.”

 Coffee was the first food to be:

 - Shipped from Europe to the New World

 Coffee was the first food to be freeze-dried.
 Also known as instant coffee, just add a bit of hot water to the powder and stir.
 Milk and sugar are also acceptable.
 Learn how you may be using your coffee machine all wrong.

 40% of the world’s coffee is produced by:

 Brazil!
 Brazil produces about 40 percent of the entire world’s coffee supply.
 With all that production, they’ll definitely need a few cups to keep it up.

 Kopi Luwak, the world’s most expensive coffee (up to $600 per pound), is: